Geometric Constraints in Deep Learning Frameworks: A Survey: Geometry Preserving Constraints

 \subsection{Consistency Regularization}

 Deep learning-based frameworks inherently suffer from over-parameterization problems.
 One of the most efficient methods to counter it is to regularize the loss function.
-Photometric consistency, Sec. \ref{subsec:photometric-consistency}, which enforces geometrical consistency at the pixel level is highly susceptible to change in lighting conditions.
+Photometric consistency, Sec. \ref{subsec:photometric-consistency}, which enforces geometrical consistency at the pixel level, is highly susceptible to change in lighting conditions.
 Many MVS methods employ different consistency regularization techniques to effectively handle this problem \cite{yang2017unsupervised, garg2016unsupervised, xu2022semi}.

 As discussed in Sec \ref{subsec:smooth}, first-order and second-order gradients are often used for this task \cite{yang2017unsupervised, garg2016unsupervised}.
 Garg et al. \cite{garg2016unsupervised} argue that the photometric loss is non-informative in homogeneous regions of a scene, which leads to multiple warps generating similar disparity outcomes.
-It uses $L_2$ regularization (Eq. \ref{eq:first-order-regularizer}) on the disparity discontinuities as a prior.
-It also recommends the use of other robust penalty functions used in \cite{brox2004high, zach2007duality} as an alternative regularization term.
-Yang et al. \cite{yang2017unsupervised} use a spatial smoothness penalty with $L_1$ norm of second-order gradient of depth, Eq. \ref{eq:second-order-regularizer}.
-It encourages depth values to align in the planar surface when no image gradient appears.
+They use $L_2$ regularization ($\mathcal{L}_{\triangledown} = || \triangledown \hat{D}||^2$, where D is the disparity map) on the disparity discontinuities as a prior, and they also recommend using other robust penalty functions \cite{brox2004high, zach2007duality} as an alternative regularization term.
+Yang et al. \cite{yang2017unsupervised} use a spatial smoothness penalty with $L_1$ norm of the second-order gradient of depth, $\mathcal{L}_{\triangledown^2} = \sum_{d \in x,y} |\triangledown^2_d \hat{D}|.e^{-\alpha|\triangledown I|}; \alpha > 0$.
+They encourage depth values to align in the planar surface when no image gradient appear.

 Xu et al. \cite{xu2022semi} apply consistency regularization in the semi-supervised MVS method.
 The proposed regularization minimizes the Kullback-Leibler (KL) divergence between the predicted distributions of augmented $(\hat{PV})$ and non-augmented $(PV)$ samples.
 With the $K$ depth hypothesis, the probability volume $PV$, of size $H \times W \times K$, is separated into $K$ categories of $HW$ logits.
-Eq. \ref{eq:KL-regularization} shows the formulation of the regularizer, where $p_i$ represents a pixel coordinate.
+The KL regularize formulation,